-Since we are leveraging on an existing ecommerce website that customers are accustomed with, it will be a clever move to retain the familiar look across the entire ecosystem of websites and mobile applications.
+Since we are leveraging on an existing ecommerce website that customers are accustomed to, it will be a clever move to retain the familiar look across the entire ecosystem of websites and mobile applications.

 Thus, it is important to retain this look and feel across the board.
-A consistent look is also essential for the branding purpose.
+A consistent look is also essential for branding purpose.
 The app view should reflect that of the website all the time and vice-a-versa.
 Any consistency is uncalled for and might alienate users.

 3. API development

-A CMS is a closed structure of software components that makes it easy to create website.
+A CMS is a closed structure of software components that makes it easy to create a website.
 Magento is one such CMS that, principally, makes ecommerce web development easier and profound.
 Since all the software components: platform, web server, database and frontend are part of the same system, they can exchange data without any problem.
-There is no security risk as such as the all components are handles by the same party.
+There is no security risk as such as all components are handled by the same party.

 So to create an app from the same database as the ecommerce website, API developers have to develop a number of APIs.
 Although a number of APIs were available from the publisher’s website, developers often have to create a lot many from the reference design.